Electric Vehicles (EVs) still generate greenhouse gas emissions, since the electricity they use is not carbon-free

 The Virginia Auto Dealers Association supported adoption of the California Air Resource Board standards.
 Manufacturers of electric vehicles prioritized shipment of those cars to states which had adopted California's standards, and the dealers wanted more vehicles shipped to Virginia for sale to customers.
 While over 99.9% of Virginia cars still used gasoline or diesel in 2022, the future market was already clear.8

 At the time, it cost $800,000 to purchase a Class 8 (heavy) electric truck compared to $150,000 for a diesel equivalent.
 Gas stations selling diesel were readily available, while Camrett Logistics had to spend up to $75,000 to install an electric recharging station.
-The use of an electric truck was an experiment; the fuel savings alone would not justify the investment.9
+The use of an electric truck was an experiment; the fuel savings alone would not justify the investment.

-For cars, the inital high cost of an electric vehicle were offset by the lower costs to fuel the vehicle.
+For cars, the initial high cost of an electric vehicle were offset by the lower costs to fuel the vehicle.
 At the end of 2023, when gasoline cost around $3.00/gallon, the equivalent cost to charge an electric vehicle at a residence in Virginia was $1.83 per gallon.10

 The Federal push to incentivize production of electric vehicles slackened in the runup to the 2024 presidential campaign.
 Joe Biden recognized the need to win Michigan, and wanted the endorsement of the United Auto Workers.
 The union was unhappy that auto manufacturers were planning to build electric vehicles in factories located in right-to-work states when union membership was constrained.
 In addition, electric vehicles required fewer workers to build.